How to Move to Canada, You Know, Just in Case

 French Certification Exam, or Test d'Evaluation de Français (TEF)

 When you apply, you’ll be assessed on a scale of points that goes up to 1,200.
 The first 600 come from your skills, education, work experience, and whether you have a spouse in Canada.
-The other 600 come from things like having Canadian degrees/diplomas/certificates (always a plus), as well as job offers, siblings with permanent Canadian residency, a nomination from a Canadian province (more on that in a sec) and being good at French.
+The other 600 come from things like having Canadian degrees/diplomas/certificates (always a plus), as well as job offers, siblings with permanent Canadian residency, a nomination from a Canadian province (more on that in a sec), and proficiency in French.
 You can learn more about how to get your credentials assessed here.

 This route is less common, but if you can demonstrate that you have the necessary education and work experience, you can try for a PNP.
 Certain provinces might be looking to fast-track specific “streams” of immigrants to fill specific needs, such as students or skilled workers with areas of expertise in which the province has a shortage.
 So if you have a full-time offer in, say, the tech industry, you might be able to snag a nomination from British Columbia, which happens to be looking to expand that sector.